-With 35 years experience in the field, we know just what goes into making a great birdwatching tour.
+With an office and guide team who between them have decades of experience, we know just what goes into making a great birdwatching holiday.
 Our carefully designed and all-inclusive Tour Itineraries aim to strike a balance between making the most of the variety within a country and yet taking time to savour the birds and places we visit.
-Our goal is to provide the best possible holiday experience - one on which you'll not only see lots of great birds and wildlife but have plenty of fun doing so, too.
+Our goal is to provide the best possible holiday experience - one on which you will not only see lots of great birds and wildlife but also have plenty of fun too.

 Detailed Daily Itineraries and Tour Info Packs are available to view or download for all our trips - just click the Tours by Region button to locate the destination of your choice and away you go!